leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ##### [8.8 - Adding ReportDefaults() to the Report](#88---adding-reportdefaults-to-the-report-1)

 ##### [8.9 - Testing ReportDefaults()](#89---testing-reportdefaults-1)

-#### Introduction

-This section will walk you through building the CustomerOrderHistory spreadsheet, which is the first spreadsheet in the report that you will create in this lab.

-You can optionally end the lab after this section, and you will still have created a standalone report with only 1 sheet.

 #### 8.1 - Creating the Worksheet Definitions Area